paramsen/root.paramsen.com/README.md

 # Complete platform for http://paramsen.com
-_A modern Material Design CMS, React.js frontend, Node.js/Express backend & Dockerized platform for continous delivery_
+_A modern Material Design CMS with a Dockerized platform for continous delivery_
-Meant to run on a single Virtual Server [in my case Linode, 10$/month] with Docker.
+Meant to run on a single Virtual Server for least expense, in my case on Linode for 10$/month 🤓.
+Schematic over system will go here soon enough 🤓

 ## Prerequirities
 - vagrant